yell0wsuit/chrome-dino-enhanced/README.md

 - Use other pixelated filter for other browsers so the game looks consistent across browsers.
 - Gamepad support (not tested).
 - PWA support.
 You can install this game as an app to play offline.
+   - This is useful on mobile platforms since you cannot open ``index.html`` directly like PC.